 March 14, 2021

-Day 1: Drive from Pokhara to Kande then trek to Pitam Deurali.
+Day 1: Drive from Pokhara to Phedi (1,100m) & Trek to Dhampus (1,700m)

-Day 3: Rest Camp to High Camp.
+Day 3: Trek from Forest Camp to High Camp (4,500m)

 Mardi Himal trek is Nearby Pokhara than Kathmandu but you can organize your trip from Kathmandu for your simplicity.
 You can take a bus, jeep, or plane from Kathmandu to Pokhara, then from Pokhara, you can drive to Kande or to Phedi or to Nayapul then you can start your trek. there are several entry points for the Mardi Himal trek. if you have a very tight itinerary(5 days) you can start your trek from Kande, if you have about 12 days time you can start your trek from Nayapul, likewise, if you have about a week time you can start your Mardi Himal trek from Phedi.